 This is the enthusiast’s class…or at least, the wealthy enthusiast’s class.
 Its members include some of the fastest cars offered for sale in the U.S., though we draw the line at starting prices of more than $120,000.
-Those priced above that figure we consider to be “exotics,” which aren’t covered in this magazine, because we don’t choose a Best Buy in that category.
+Those priced above that figure we consider to be “exotics,” which we typically don’t cover.

 Considering the cost and focus of this group, there are quite a few contenders.
 Least expensive is the BMW 2-Series, which starts at about $35,000.
-At the opposite end are cars like the Mercedes-Benz SL-Class and Porsche 911, which start at more than $88,000 and reach past $200,000 in top-line form.
+At the opposite end are cars like the Mercedes-Benz SL-Class and Porsche 911, which start at around $90,000 and reach nearly $300,000 in top-line form.

 There are no front-wheel-drive vehicles in this class.
 The BMW 2-, 4-, and 6-Series; Infiniti Q60; Jaguar F-TYPE; Lexus RC; and Porsche 911 offer all-wheel drive as an option to rear-wheel drive.
 The Audi A5/S5, Audi TT, and Nissan GT-R come standard with all-wheel drive.